Magic and the power of intentional belief

 Eternal recurrence is the idea that this Universe (and thus this life) will repeat, just as it is, from birth through death, throughout all of eternity.
 I read about this in Nietzsche’s work, though it’s an idea that far predates him, and I have my own take on the concept that I think is a damn effective lens through which to view my life.

-On the surface, it’s a terrifying idea, because it means we must relive every bit of suffering we’ve ever endured or ever will endure.
+On the surface, it’s a terrifying idea because it means we must relive every bit of suffering and loss we’ve ever endured or ever will endure.

 Inspiration from beyond

 Creators often feel their inspiration comes from elsewhere, outside of themselves, and may interpret this as the whisperings of spirits, muses, angels, demons, or gods.
 And why not believe in the possibility of such spirits if it helps your mind find a receptive state that can get that “other” consciousness to gift you with inspiration?

 If I had a conversation about the scientific nature of reality, I would say I don’t believe in spirits, muses, angels, demons, or gods, and that would be true.
 But I also believe spirits are whispering ideas to me regularly because that’s my experience, and believing in it has worked well for me.
 It makes me receptive.
 I listen for the spirits because they’ve done a good job of guiding me when I’ve paid attention to them.
 The more closely I listen, the more I can hear them.

 I believe I’m being guided by a race of super-advanced aliens who communicate telepathically with those willing to listen and manipulate small variants of chance to create instances of synchronicity.
 They’re prepared to welcome us into the galactic community, but only after we’ve proven ourselves worthy by learning to coexist and by creating works of inspired art.
 They won’t interfere directly, but they try to leave us clues to find our way.
 It’s up to us to pay attention.